abdelhakeem/ascdtest/README.md

 - Time masking

 We also added 3000 silent segments with some Gaussian noise to the dataset to be able to detect silence.

+## Data Preprocessing

+MFCCs are one of the most widely used features to represent speech signals in ASR systems.
+Although it is not the only one, it is known to help achieve remarkable results compared to other features, and this prompted us to use it in our experiments.

+## Model

+A convolutional neural network of 3 stacked convolutional layers with 64, 32, and 32 channels (feature maps), respectively.
+Each layer is followed by batch normalization and a 2 × 2 max-pooling layer.
+Finally, these layers are succeeded by a dropout layer with 0.3 omission probability and a fully connected feed-forward layer with 64 hidden units.